Dire Straits to Play Rock Hall Induction Without Mark Knopfler

 While there's no word as to why the reclusive Knopfler won't attend the ceremony, his brother David, who played with the band on its first two albums, said he won't be there either.
 He claims the Rock and Roll Hall of Fame reneged on travel costs.

-"In their wisdom, after promising to pay my expenses they reneged on their promise," David Knopler posted in response to a Facebook question.
+"In their wisdom, after promising to pay my expenses they reneged on their promise," David Knopler posted in response to a Facebook question, which confirmed the appearance of Illsey, Clark and Fletcher.
 "I can well understand that with only $5 mil a year in sponsorships and 100k a table and no fees for the artist that paying my taxi to the airport must have given them heart murmurs like Squeers hearing Oliver Twist asking for more and frightened them into refusal otherwise one might get the wrong idea entirely about what they're all about."

 Dire Straits were formed in London in 1977 by singer and guitarist Mark Knopfler, rhythm guitarist David Knopfler, bassist John Illsley and drummer Pick Withers.
 Clark joined in 1980; keyboardist and guitarist Fletcher joined in 1984.
 The three members who plan to play at the Rock Hall induction were all with the group when leader Knopfler disbanded it in 1995, and went on to a solo career.